 Top 7 Industrial Occupations that Damage Hearing

-There are several occupations in which noise levels exceed 85 dB on a regular basis and can lead to NIHL.
+There are several occupations in which noise levels exceed 85 dB(A) on a regular basis which can lead to NIHL.
 The following seven occupations are some of the ones with the loudest noise exposures:

-- Whether it be aircraft maintenance workers, baggage handlers, or airline ground control, airline employees work in one of the loudest professions in the world, as jet engines emit sound at approximately 140 dB, with some jets even hitting noise levels as high as 190 dB.
-Furthermore, even though the flight crew is inside the plane, they can experience up to 130 dB of noise during each take-off.
-However, they typically experience daily levels of 85 dB.
+- Whether it be aircraft maintenance workers, baggage handlers, or airline ground control, airline employees work in one of the loudest professions in the world, as jet engines emit sound at approximately 140 dB(A), with some jets even hitting noise levels as high as 190 dB(A).
+Furthermore, even though the flight crew is inside the plane, they can experience up to 130 dB(A) of noise during each take-off.
+However, they typically experience daily levels of 85 dB(A).

 - Similar to construction workers, miners experience high levels of noise from equipment such as jackhammers, as well as larger and louder machines such as drill machines and haul trucks.

-- With many industrial machines running at 70 dB, carpenters are constantly exposed to loud noises in tight quarters.
-Nail guns create 110-130 dB of noise depending on how small of a space they are being operated in.
+- With many industrial machines running at 70 dB(A), carpenters are constantly exposed to loud noises in tight quarters.
+Nail guns create 110-130 dB(A) of noise depending on how small of a space they are being operated in.
 This loud noise exposure is slowly chipping away at a carpenter’s hearing, the more they are exposed over time.

-- Chainsaws run at an ear-splitting 91-110 dB, leading to potentially damaged hearing.
+- Chainsaws run at an ear-splitting 91-110 dB(A), leading to potentially damaged hearing.
 The thicker the tree to cut down, the larger (and louder) the chainsaw needed.
-The loud noises associated with the tasks that forestry workers perform, such as moving logs (92 dB) and using chainsaws are some of the highest noise exposures, averaging 97-102 dB.
+The loud noises associated with the tasks that forestry workers perform, such as moving logs (92 dBA) and using chainsaws are some of the highest noise exposures, averaging 97-102 dB(A).

-- Railway workers perform maintenance on trains and tracks, exposing themselves to 75-90 dB consistently, with peak exposures of 130-140 dB when trains pass by.
+- Railway workers perform maintenance on trains and tracks, exposing themselves to 75-90 dB(A) consistently, with peak exposures of 130-140 dB(A) when trains pass by.
 This is significant enough to slowly wear down workers’ hearing over time.